hauptmech/proe-creo-subversion-hook-scripts/README.md

 -----------

 * Put the files (either bat or js folder) somewhere accessible (C:\Program Files)
-* If you are using the js script, install nodejs http://nodejs.org
-* Add that folder to the system PATH variable
+* If you are using the js script, install nodejs http://nodejs.org and add that folder to the system PATH variable
 * Add the ProEsvnPrep.bat file as a hook script for both pre-commit and pre-update.

 Usage